-People who are effective in this area are responsive, innovative and seek out opportunities to create effective change.
-For all staff, it's about being open to change, suggesting ideas for improvements to the way things are done, and working in smarter, more focused ways.
-At senior levels, this is about creating and contributing to a culture of innovation and allowing people to consider and take managed risks.
+People who are effective in this area take initiative, are innovative and seek out opportunities to create effective change.
+For all staff, it's about learning from what has worked as well as what has not, being open to change and improvement, and working in 'smarter', more focused ways.
+For leaders, this is about creating and encouraging a culture of innovation and allowing people to consider and take informed decisions.
 Doing this well means continuously seeking out ways to improve policy implementation and build a leaner, more flexible and responsive Civil Service.
 It also means making use of alternative delivery models including digital and shared service approaches wherever possible.